 Deep Dive - What exactly is it about?

-It is now considered proven that our intestinal microbiome not only influences our digestion, but also a number of our body systems and, above all, is in constant communication with our brain.
-This is because the microorganisms in our intestines influence the processes in our brain.
+It is now considered proven that our intestinal microbiome influences not only our digestion but also a multitude of our body systems, and above all, is in constant communication with our brain.
+The microorganisms in our intestines influence the processes in our brain.
 Interesting connections have now been identified between certain psychological and neurological problems and intestinal complaints.
-For example, people with irritable bowel syndrome are more likely to be depressed, Parkinson's sufferers are prone to constipation and people with autism spectrum disorders often also suffer from digestive problems.
-We have already dealt extensively with the so-called gut-brain axis on several occasions.
-Psychobiotics are probiotics that have a positive effect on the psyche when administered in the right amount.
-The term was only coined in 2012, so this branch of research is still very young, but it is growing rapidly and is considered very promising - rightly so, we think!
-That's why we want to give you a little insight into some of the scientific findings that exist so far and the potential that probiotics and prebiotics have in this context!
+People with Irritable bowel syndrome For example, people with Parkinson's disease are more likely to be depressed, people with Parkinson's disease are prone to constipation, and people with autism spectrum disorders often suffer from digestive problems.
+We've already extensively explored the so-called gut-brain axis.
+Psychobiotics are probiotics that have a positive effect on the psyche when administered in the right amounts.
+The term was only coined in 2012, so this field of research is still very young, but it's growing rapidly and is considered very promising—and rightly so, we think!
+Therefore, we want to give you a brief insight into some of the scientific findings so far and the potential that probiotics and prebiotics have in this context!

 And how do they work?

-The ways in which our body systems communicate with each other are extremely complex, so it is believed that psychobiotics also work in many different ways.
+The pathways by which our body systems communicate with each other are extremely complex, so it is suspected that psychobiotics also work in many different ways.
 On the one hand, they enable the synthesis of certain neurotransmitters that influence our behavior, including serotonin, known as the happiness hormone.
 On the other hand, they can regulate our stress response by preventing excessive release of the stress hormone cortisol.
-Psychobiotics can also reduce inflammatory processes in the body while increasing glutathione, a protein known for its strong antioxidant properties and can therefore prevent inflammation, among other things.
+Psychobiotics can also reduce inflammatory processes in the body and simultaneously increase glutathione, a protein known for its strong antioxidant properties and can therefore, among other things, prevent inflammation.
 Increased permeability of the intestinal mucosa is often associated with increased inflammatory activity in the body.
-This permeability can increase, for example, in the case of acute stress.
-This fact is therefore also believed to explain the increased inflammation levels measured in people suffering from depression or anxiety disorders.
+This permeability can increase, for example, during acute stress.
+This fact is therefore also suspected of explaining the elevated inflammation levels measured in people suffering from depression or anxiety disorders.

 Which bacterial strains have psychobiotic potential?

-Interestingly, most of the potential is attributed to bacteria of the genera Lactobacillus and Bifidobacteria, particularly the species B. breve and B. longum, of which various specific strains are also included in the Dailybacs, as well as the species L. rhamnosus and L. plantarum.
-Strains of this species are also found in the Dailybacs.
-Bifidobacteria appear to be able to prevent inflammatory reactions and are able to increase the level of tryptophan in the body.
-This makes them even more interesting in research into psychobiotics, because depressive symptoms are associated with, among other things, a lack of tryptophan - a precursor of the neurotransmitter serotonin.
-This is probably the reason why tryptophan can have a calming effect and lift the mood.
+Interestingly, the greatest potential is attributed to bacteria of the genera Lactobacillus and Bifidobacteria, particularly the species B. breve and B. longum, of which various specific strains are also contained in Dailybacs, as well as the species L. rhamnosus and L. plantarum.
+Strains of this species are also found in Dailybacs.
+Bifidobacteria appear to be able to prevent inflammatory reactions and are capable of increasing tryptophan levels in the body.
+This makes them particularly interesting in research into psychobiotics, as depressive symptoms are associated, among other things, with a deficiency of tryptophan—a precursor to the neurotransmitter serotonin.
+This is presumably the reason why tryptophan can have a calming effect and improve mood.

-All of these findings lead researchers to believe that synbiotics, as a combination of prebiotics and probiotics, may be particularly interesting when it comes to psychobiotics.
-For example, it has been observed that synbiotics significantly reduce the so-called tumor necrosis factor TNF-α, which can trigger inflammation in high quantities.
-And this effect lasts several months after treatment.
-This finding could therefore not only help patients with inflammatory bowel disease, but also those who suffer from mental illnesses.
+All these findings lead researchers to believe that synbiotics, as a combination of prebiotics and probiotics, may be particularly interesting in the context of psychobiotics.
+For example, it has been observed that synbiotics significantly reduce the tumor necrosis factor (TNF-α), which, when expressed in elevated amounts, can trigger inflammation.
+And this effect persists for several months after treatment.
+This finding could therefore help not only patients with inflammatory bowel disease, but also those suffering from mental illnesses.
 We can certainly look forward to further studies and findings in this area!

 Psychobiotics as antidepressants?

-In experiments on rats, some of which were treated with antidepressants and some with probiotics, comparable results have been observed.
-However, as the data is currently very thin, psychobiotics do not yet represent a treatment alternative for humans.
-Too many questions remain unanswered as to which specific bacterial strains can be helpful in which dosage and how they work in detail.
-It is not yet possible to say whether psychobiotics can be prescribed in place of conventional antidepressants in the future.
-A major advantage over classic antidepressants is that probiotics and prebiotics hardly have any side effects, unlike these drugs.
-The results so far are fascinating and scientists are (cautiously) optimistic!
-Taking medication or supplements can, after consultation with a doctor or therapist, be a useful addition to psychotherapy, but not a replacement!
+In experiments on rats, some of which were treated with antidepressants and others with probiotics, comparable results have already been observed.
+However, since the data available is currently very sparse, psychobiotics do not yet represent a treatment alternative for humans.
+Too many questions remain unanswered regarding which specific bacterial strains and at what dosage might be helpful, and how these work in detail.
+Whether psychobiotics could be prescribed instead of conventional antidepressants in the future remains to be seen.
+A major advantage over classic antidepressants is that, unlike these medications, probiotics and prebiotics have hardly any side effects.
+The results so far are fascinating, and scientists are (cautiously) optimistic!
+Taking medication or supplements can, after consultation with a doctor or therapist, potentially be a useful complement to psychotherapy, but cannot replace it!

-It has already been proven that the microbiome can influence not only our intestines, but our entire body, including our brain.
-We also use this approach in our products such as Dailybacs® or our Good Mood AddOn.
+It has already been proven that the microbiome can influence not only our gut, but our entire body, including our brain.
+We also use this approach in our products such as Dailybacs®, or our Good Mood Add-on.

-The numerous strains of Lactobacilli and Bifidobacteria as well as the prebiotics of Dailybacs® are supplemented in our Good Mood AddOn with Ashwagandha, saffron extract, vitamins and 5-HTP, which contributes to the production of serotonin.
-This way you are doing something good for your intestines and your mood.
-Because your intestines are the driving force of health - if your intestines are not in balance, nutrients cannot be absorbed properly and therefore cannot be utilized by the body.
+The numerous strains of Lactobacilli and Bifidobacteria, as well as the prebiotics of Dailybacs®, are supplemented in our Good Mood Add-On with ashwagandha, saffron extract, vitamins, and 5-HTP, which contributes to serotonin production.
+This way, you're doing something good for both your gut and your mood.
+Your gut is the engine of health – if it's out of balance, nutrients can't be properly absorbed and therefore can't be utilized by the body.

-Dailybacs® provide the basis for a balanced intestinal flora and ensure that nutrients can be absorbed optimally.
-In addition, you can always support your body and mind with a balanced, high-fiber diet, exercise and meditation.
-This is a natural way to increase your general physical and mental well-being!
+Dailybacs® provide the foundation for balanced intestinal flora and ensure optimal nutrient absorption.
+Additionally, you can always support your body and mind with a balanced, fiber-rich diet, exercise, and meditation.
+This way, you can naturally improve your overall physical and mental well-being!